daormar/debasher/doc/design_doc_resident.md

 - **`process_data` is deterministic**: given the same starting state and the same sequence of received messages, it produces the same new state and the same outputs.
 It must not depend on wall-clock time, randomness, thread timing, or external reads, unless whatever it reads is part of the captured state or of the message stream.
 Recovery re-executes it, so a non-deterministic `process_data` silently diverges from what it did before the crash.
 - **`capture_node_state()` is complete and `restore_node_state()` exact**: everything that influences future behavior round-trips through them.
 - **Effects outside the graph are idempotent**: replay re-executes `process_data`, so anything it does outside the FIFOs (writing a file elsewhere, calling a service) can happen more than once.
 - **Messages are JSON-serializable, of any size.** A message larger than `PIPE_BUF` (4096 bytes on Linux) being written when its sender crashes can leave a truncated fragment in the FIFO (checked with real writers killed mid-write: 0 of 100 rounds at 4000 bytes, 53 of 100 at 5000 bytes).
-The reader drops it thanks to the resync line that every writer incarnation sends first (point 5), and the sender's replay regenerates the message.
+The reader drops it thanks to the resync line (see the Glossary) that every writer incarnation sends first, and the sender's replay regenerates the message.
 Only the framework writes to these channels; an external writer must send complete lines.

 ### Guarantees